pderop/reactor-netty-httpclient-benchmarks/README.md

 	at java.base/java.lang.Thread.run(Thread.java:1583)
 </details>

-and this exception in the frontend:
+and many exceptions like the following in the frontend:

 <details>
   <summary>reactor.core.publisher.Operators - Error while discarding element from a Collection, continuing with next element</summary>